In this section

 - 2014 - Post-devolution, GNWT begins discussions on collaborating to create territorial protected and conservation areas in combination with a national park reserve within the interim land withdrawal boundaries.
 GNWT initiates Section 35 consultation and begins initial engagement with Parks Canada.

-- 2015 - A first round of stakeholder and public engagement meetings and opportunities for written comment on the proposed Thaidene Nene territorial protected and conservation areas boundaries takes place.
-Public engagement for written comment are held in Fort Resolution, Fort Smith, Hay River and Yellowknife.
+- 2015 - Stakeholder and public engagement meetings and opportunities for written comment on the proposed Thaidene Nëné territorial protected and conservation areas boundaries takes place.
+Public engagements are held in Fort Resolution, Fort Smith, Hay River and Yellowknife.

-- 2017 - Discussions focus on the creation of Establishment Agreements and a Land Transfer Agreement.
+- 2017 to Present - Discussions focus on the creation of Establishment Agreements and a Land Transfer Agreement.

-- Collaborative discussions on the establishment of Thaidene Nëné continue between the GNWT, Parks Canada and Indigenous governments and organizations with direct interests in Thaidene Nëné.
+- Collaborative discussions on the management of Thaidene Nëné, including the creation of an Operational Management Board and Regional Management Body,continue between the GNWT, Parks Canada and Indigenous governments and organizations with direct interests in Thaidene Nëné.